Our achiote chicken tacos with grilled pineapple salsa is the perfect dinner to brighten up your day!

 The time it takes to cook your chicken will entirely depend on the thickness of the breast.
 Mine probably cooked for about 8 minutes on each side, but I didn’t take them off the grill until the instant read thermometer hit 165 degrees.

 Nope.
 Not even remotely.
-It sure looks like it would be with that blazing red color, but it is in no way spicy.
+It sure looks like it would be with that blazing red color, but achiote chicken tacos are in no way spicy.
 I fed it to my kids when they were just gumming solids for the first time.

 Grilled Pineapple Salsa